akaunderr/ocmod3-breadcrumbs-seo-plus/README.md

 # Breadcrumbs-SEO+

-## Short description
+## Description
-OCMOD modification for Opencart 3 that adds structured data mark-up for breadcrumbs.
-There are three different version with Microdata, RDFa and JSON-LD mark-up.
+OCMOD modification for Opencart 3 adds breadcrumb trail markup in the body of a webpage to categorize the information from the page in search results.
+Has three types of markup - Microdata, RDFa and JSON-LD.

 Have been tested with 3.0.2.0 and default theme only, but should work with other OC 3.x versions with default theme

 ## Features
-1. Adds structured data markup to breadcrumbs (Microdata, RDFa, JSON-LD).
+1. Three markup types - Microdata, RDFa and JSON-LD.
-2. Enable/disable markup for home page item with custom title.
+2. The first breadcrumb item markup with custom title (ON/OFF).
-3. Enable/disable link for the target page item that lead to themselves.
+3. Removing the link from the last breadcrumb item (ON/OFF).
-4. Enable/disable bold type for the target page item.
+4. Bold type for the last breadcrumb item (ON/OFF).

 ## Change log
+* v1.1(2018.09.10):
+  * Code improvements and little fixes
 * v1.0(2018.09.06):
   * First release